Carbon Canyon Regional Park: Redwood Grove

-The staff at Carbon Canyon Park have met with specialists from UC Irvine and Disneyland in order to put a new system in place to sustain the grove through drought.
-One tree was cut down in 2015 due to it being sick and near death.
+The grove was threatened in 2008 by the Triangle Fire and by the California drought from 2010 to 2016.
+Prolonged drought conditions have been shown to be associated with increased physiological stress in redwoods growing outside their optimal range, particularly in areas lacking consistent fog input.
+The staff at Carbon Canyon Park met with specialists from UC Irvine and Disneyland in order to put a new system in place to help sustain the grove through drought.
+A tree was cut down in 2015 due to it being sick and near death.